madjam002/pix/README.md

 Try Pix
 -------

-Pix is not working software and is not finished, but if you still want to give it a try, it's best to install Docker and Docker Compose, clone this repository and run `docker-compose up -d --no-build`.
+Pix is not working software and is not finished, but if you still want to give it a try, it's best to install Docker and Docker Compose, clone this repository and run `docker-compose pull` and `docker-compose up -d`.
 Then go to `http://localhost:8080` to give it a try.
 You can scale the `worker` service to spread indexing and thumbnail generation across multiple cores or servers.

 Building / running without Docker